hunterpayne/maven-unbound/README.md

 a way to directly translate Project into Config, we will add support for translating XML comments.

-Things left to do before its ready:
+Things left to do before its 1.0 ready:
-* fix or address 3 bugs in hocon to xml translation of certain kinds of config objects
+* more comments
+* improve site
+* improve documentation
+* RPM/deb/installer build scripts

 Nice to have: translating comments from XML to Hocon